Sovereign-Labs/sovereign-sdk/specs/overview.md

 ## Glossary

 - DA chain: Short for Data Availability chain.
 The Layer 1 blockchain underlying a Sovereign SDK rollup.
 - Slot: a "block" in the Data Availability layer.
-May contain many bundles of rollup transactions.
+May contain many batches of rollup transactions.
 - Header: An overloaded term that may refer to (1) a block header of the *logical* chain defined by the SDK, (2) a block header of the underlying L1 ("Data Availability") chain or (3) a batch header.
 - Batch: a group of 1 or more rollup transactions which are submitted as a single data blob on the DA chain.